thorblock/acspype/info/EQUATIONS.md

 where $a(\lambda)_{m\_discontinuity}$ is the measured absorption not corrected for the inherent discontinuity,  $a(\lambda)_{offset}$ is the absorption offset from the device file, $a(\lambda)_{uncorr}$ is the uncorrected absorption from Equation 3a, and $\Delta T_a$ is the linearly interpolated internal temperature correction.

-#### Equation 5a - Measured Absorption, Corrected for Spectra Discontinuity
+#### Equation 5a - Measured Absorption, Corrected for Spectra Discontinuity Using Second Half Shift Method
 $$
 a(\lambda)_{\text{m}} = a(\lambda)_{\text{m_discontinuity}} + \mathrm{offset}_d
 \left\{